Dan Black (baseball)

 Daniel David Black (born July 2, 1987) is an American former professional baseball first baseman.
-He played in the Korea Baseball Organization for the KT Wiz in 2015 and in the Mexican League for the Diablos Rojos del México in 2016.
+He played in the KBO League for the KT Wiz in 2015.

 Career

 Purdue

 Black played college baseball at Purdue University from 2007 to 2009.
 During his career he hit 36 home runs.
 In 2008, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 Black was drafted by the San Francisco Giants in the 35th round of the 2008 Major League Baseball (MLB) draft, but did not sign and returned to Purdue.

 Chicago White Sox

 Black was drafted by the Chicago White Sox in the 14th round of the 2009 MLB Draft.
 Black played in the White Sox minor league organization from 2009 to 2015.

 KT Wiz

 He was released by the White Sox on May 28, 2015 so that he could sign with the KT Wiz of the KBO League.